-- Teams will play with five players on the field in Peewee through Gridiron - Mighty Mite teams may play with 6 players on the field at a time - If a team only has 4 players then the game is played 4 on 4 and it is an official game. - Teams with less than 4 players will forfeit, however the game can still be played as an exhibition.
+- Teams will play with five players on the field - If a team only has 4 players then the game is played 4 on 4 and it is an official game. - Teams with less than 4 players will forfeit, however the game can still be played as an exhibition.